cloudwithoyindamola/NBASportDataLake/README.md

 ```bash
 python3 setup_sport_data_lake.py
 ```
--You should see the resources were successfully created, the sample data was uploaded successfully and the Data Lake Setup Completed
+You should see the resources were successfully created, the sample data was uploaded successfully and the Data Lake Setup Completed

 # Step 5: Manually Check For The Resources
 1. In the Search Bar, type S3 and click blue hyper link name